umesh-gattem-rzt/Python_Decorators/README.md

 Output : <p>Hello this is kumar</p>
 ```

-Now let's consider we wanted to decorate our get_text function by 2 other functions
+Now let's consider we wanted to decorate our get_name function by 2 other functions
 to wrap a div and strong tag around the string output.

 #####Example :